-In my experience of talking to audiences around the world, I have not yet run into anyone who says they don't mind having sex dangled as a carrot for good behavior.
+In my experience of talking to audiences around the world, I haven't yet run into anyone who says they don't mind having sex dangled as a carrot for good behavior.
 Sure, a man is interested in sex.
-When it is offered in connection with an expectation, however, it doesn't feel right.
+When it's offered in connection with an expectation, however, it doesn't feel right.

-Anytime anyone, male or female, is attempting to control the other person in their relationship, whether by an unwanted behavior or by rewarding a wanted one, they are running the risk of damaging that relationship.
-Many relationships will be able to sustain some of this kind of damage, but when it becomes a repeated behavior over time, the likelihood that you will remain together is reduced exponentially.
+Anytime anyone, male or female, is attempting to control the other person in their relationship — whether by an unwanted behavior or by rewarding a wanted one — they're running the risk of damaging that relationship.
+Many relationships will be able to sustain some of this kind of damage, but when it becomes a repeated behavior over time, the likelihood that you'll remain together is reduced exponentially.